Precourt Institute for Energy

 Weyant's research focuses on global climate change systems and policy analysis, energy security analysis, Japanese energy policy, and methods for strategic planning.

-Associate Director, Environment & Energy Programs, Development - Dean of Research
+Sr. Associate Director, Environment & Energy Institutes, Development - Dean of Research

 BioClare Wildenborg is Associate Director of Development for Energy and Environment Programs at Stanford University.
 She originally joined Stanford’s Office of Development in 2005 as a member of the External Relations team at Stanford Law School and later served as the Assistant Director of External Relations for the Initiatives during The Stanford Challenge.